 What do you think affects your mental health positively?

-I think the way I work can be a bit of a double edged sword at times I don’t know when to stop and the pressure I put on myself can lead to anxiety and depression when I don’t feel as though I am reaching though self-implemented targets.
+I think the way I work can be a bit of a double edged sword.
+At times I don’t know when to stop and the pressure I put on myself can lead to anxiety and depression when I don’t feel as though I am reaching those self-implemented targets.
 I am very competitive by nature and I expect a lot of myself and although I would say at times that is one of my strongest characteristics it can also be quite damaging if left unchecked …

 What role does creativity play in your wellbeing?